csu-hci-projects/Testing-AR-Applications/README.md

 * Completed development of intersecting two planes - some minor changes needed, but application is mostly complete
 * Submitted proposal for CS514 and came up with research question -> [pdf](https://github.com/csu-hci-projects/Testing-AR-Applications/blob/master/CS514_PROPOSAL.pdf)

+## Checkpoint 3:

+* Revised proposal for CS514 with new title - **Systematic Test Case Generation For Augmented Reality Applications**
+* More to come by friday...